mindset-dojo/mindset-dojo.github.io/_forms/metashift-community-demonstration.md

   The presenters capture energetic impressions, learning edges, and pattern dynamics.

 1. **Compose an Insight Article**
-  Within a few days, write a concise reflection to document the event for the Form Library.
+  Within a few days, write a concise reflection to document the event in the Insight Stream.

 1. **Express Gratitude**
   Complete a [Genuine Gratitude Expression](../genuine-gratitude-expression/) to honor the host community.